thejaustin/termux-ai-app/README.md

 ## 📦 Installation

-### From APK
+### From GitHub Releases (Recommended)
+1. Go to the [Releases Page](https://github.com/your-username/termux-ai/releases) of this repository.
-1. Download the latest APK from [Releases](https://github.com/your-username/termux-ai/releases)
+2. Download the latest `termux-ai-release-apk` or `termux-ai-debug-apk`.
-2. Enable "Unknown Sources" in Android settings
+3. Enable "Unknown Sources" in Android settings.
-3. Install the APK
+4. Install the APK.
-4. Grant necessary permissions
+5. Grant necessary permissions.
-5. Authenticate with Claude during first launch
+6. **Important:** Go to **Settings > AI Integration** to configure your API Key.

 ### F-Droid (Planned)
 - F-Droid repository submission planned for stable release